We are a Community that Cares for One Another!

 We're a Team!

-Meet Sylvia and Beth.
-They are partners on a team of faithful women and men of all ages who bring the Sacrament and the service of Holy Communion to those who are unable to attend worship at the church on Sunday mornings.
+A team of faithful women and men of all ages bring the Sacrament and the service of Holy Communion to those who are unable to attend worship at the church on Sunday mornings.

 Each week during worship the priest sends forth members of this Lay Eucharistic Visitation Team into the homes and hospital rooms of parishioners; sharing the Scripture lessons, the Sacramental gifts and the personal greetings of the congregation.